-While you can extend the lifespan of a dental bridge or dentures with good oral care, you can usually expect them to last only about 10 years or so.
+While you can extend the lifespan of a dental bridge or denture with good oral care, you can usually expect them to last only about 10 years or so.
 Dental implants, by comparison, have a much longer lifespan of 30 years or more.
 In fact, it’s completely possible for them to last the rest of your life with proper maintenance.
-This is due to the fact that implants are made out of titanium, which is not only highly durable, but also bio-compatible, meaning it won’t be rejected by the body.
+This is due to the fact that dental implants are made out of titanium, which is not only highly durable, but also bio-compatible, meaning it won’t be rejected by the body.

 Who Dental Implants Can Help